ethereum/kzg-ceremony-specs/docs/sequencer/contributorQualification.md

 * Contributors will log in using one of the accepted authentication methods
 * The chosen identifier will be validated.
 Only valid identifiers will be able to progress to the following steps
-* A JWT will be issued in response to the login request.
+* A session token will be issued in response to the login request.
-* The JWT will be required in request headers for all subsequent requests.
+* The session token will be required in request headers for all subsequent requests.
 The token will be valid for a period of several hours.
 The contributor should not need to go through login again before completing their contribution, provided they do not log off or close the page.

 # Authentication Methods